WA Paves the Way for Tiny Home Eco-Villages:

 Despite this, Tiny Houses have faced significant regulatory restrictions for siting them, resulting in them failing to gain popularity in Washington State.
 The recent passage of bill ESSB 5383, intended to enable the development of tiny house eco-villages and formalize siting requirements for Tiny Houses on wheels throughout the state marks a significant turning point for affordable housing in WA.

-In growing cities without enough homes for all the people who need them, allowing more homes of all shapes and sizes to be built holds down average rents and prices, and that helps everyone because in modern society a stable population tends to cause fewer social issues than an itinerant one.
+In growing cities without enough homes for all the people who need them, allowing more homes of all shapes and sizes like ADUs and laneway homes to be built holds down average rents and prices, and that helps everyone because in modern society a stable population tends to cause fewer social issues than an itinerant one.
 Also Increased funding for subsidies, which is possible when there's a legal recognition for certain classes of housing, delivers more homes to those who still can’t afford what the market currently provides.
 And tenant protections which rely on legal housing safeguard those with the least housing security - including renters, insulating them from rapid change.
 Tiny Houses & the tiny home movement have a place in this & Washington State is seizing a pioneering opportunity to pass a coordinated package of housing policies that calls on cities throughout the state to take action collectively to embrace Tiny Houses as part of the WA housing mix.

 All about Tiny Homes